Paul Di'Anno: Autobiography

-Di'Anno has released an autobiography titled The Beast (ISBN 1-904034-03-9).
+Di'Anno released an autobiography titled The Beast (ISBN 1-904034-03-9).
 The book includes a chapter of stories and comments regarding Di'Anno written by former bandmates including Dennis Stratton, John Wiggins and Steve Hopgood.
 The book was controversial for its portrayal of his abuse of various drugs, many accounts of Di'Anno's violence towards people, and the explanation of his ban from America.